EwanThomas/ministore/README.md

 Time is **very** tight for me at the moment and so there are at least two shortcuts.

 #### Image caching
-Image caching is necessary for a decent UX in my opinion and so I am using Kingfisher via SMP.
+Image caching is necessary for a decent UX in my opinion and so I am using Kingfisher via SPM.

 After cloning if the app does not compile please do `File ` -> `Packages` -> `Reset Package Caches`.